 Music

+At Earlham we believe that music is a universal language that embodies one of the highest forms of creativity that sparks pleasure, joy and self-expression.
 For many of our students, school will be the only place where they can freely access and enjoy music, so our intent is that they will develop a love and passion for listening to, composing, and performing music whilst here at Earlham.
 We also intend for them to be exposed to a variety of high quality music excerpts, compositions, songs, and performances.

 In December, our students had the opportunity to perform the show; Lights!
 Camel!
 Action!
 The Sequin! from Out of the Ark music.
 We are very proud of the effort they put into rehearsing and performing!
 Please enjoy!